RhetTbull/osxphotos/README.md

 | 10.13.6           | High Sierra| 3.0 ✅             |
 | 10.12.6           | Sierra     | 2.0 ✅             |

+Limited support is also provided for exporting photos and metadata from iPhoto libraries.
+Only iPhoto 9.6.1 (the final release) has been tested.

 This package will read Photos databases for any supported version on any supported macOS version.
 E.g. you can read a database created with Photos 5.0 on MacOS 10.15 on a machine running macOS 10.12 and vice versa.

-Requires python >= `3.9`.
+Requires python >= `3.9`, <= `3.11`.

 ## Installation

-If you are new to python, I recommend you to install using pipx.
-See other advanced options below.
+If you are new to python, I recommend you install osxphotos using pipx.
+See other options below.

 ### Installation using pipx